alessandro-gentilini/knuth-interview-2006/README.md

-But the, and I won scholarships to different colleges, but the people at my high school, the Vice Principal called me in; he said, “Don, I think you’re going to be a failure in college”.
-He said, you know, you’ve done well here in high school, but college is completely different, and you’re just, you know, it’s just going to be too much for you, you’re not going to, you aren’t going to make it.
+But the, and I won scholarships to different colleges, but the people at my high school, the Vice Principal called me in; he said, “Don, I think you're going to be a failure in college”.
+He said, you know, you've done well here in high school, but college is completely different, and you're just, you know, it's just going to be too much for you, you're not going to, you aren't going to make it.
 And, well, so he scared me again, and when I got to college I kept studying.